-Velleminfroy is situated on the southern Vosges catchment basin, in the Department of Haute-Saône (70) in the Bourgogne-Franche-Comté region.
-This tiny village - population 301 - is part of the canton of Lure, where it stands on the left bank of the Colombine, a tributary of the River Durgeon, 700 m south of the spring.
+Velleminfroy is located in the heart of the southern Vosges catchment basin, in the Department of Haute-Saône (70) in the Bourgogne-Franche-Comté region.
+This tiny village of 301 inhabitants is situated between the towns of Lure and Vesoul.

-The hamlet of Château-Grenouille is situated less than 1 km to the south of the village of Velleminfroy.
-Built in 1832, this old coach staging post was associated with the development and popularity of the spring as it provided accommodation for the first visitors who came to take the waters.
-Originally called the "Hôtellerie du Bois Joli", it was later renamed "Château-Grenouille".
-After the 1914-18 war, it lost the appellation "Château de".
+The hamlet of Château-Grenouille is located less than 1 km to the south of the village of Velleminfroy.
+Built in 1832, this former coach staging post was associated with the development and popularity of the spring as it provided accommodation for the first visitors who came here to take the waters.
+Originally known as “Hôtellerie du Bois Joli”, it was later renamed “Château-Grenouille”.
+After the war of 1914, it lost its “Château de” appellation.

 In 1950, the house was taken over by the Rénet family.
-In the hamlet's restaurant, bottles of Velleminfroy were given to customers for free.
+In the hamlet’s restaurant, bottles of Velleminfroy water were given to customers free of charge.